 Most of what you find will be openly licensed, because most people upload to the Commons to share their work with others.
 However, it’s always a good idea to note the licensing information on the Resource Preview page.

-Consider first importing resources into a sandbox course.
+Consider first creating an empty course to import the Commons resource into.
 Then you can review the content in detail, edit, and then move it into the course you will use with students.

 Sharing Course Resources in Commons